Hamburg Fair

 8. The first ride after the official opening is traditionally taken by the Mayor of Hamburg – usually on one of the large rides.

-Who is the Hamburg Dom suitable for?
+Who is the Hamburger Dom suited for?

 Service Price